Blogs have a lot of buzz, but there’s still considerable debate about whether that can translate into profits.

 Calcanis: argued that blogs can make money, but only if they are part of blog networks like Weblogs Inc

 “… the best model for making money from blogs is by “curating” and grouping them like we did at Weblogs…. the majority of folks are not going to make a living from blogs, but that’s because they choose not to try, not because they couldn’t.
 If folks focus in on a niche and own it there is a good chance they could make half a living from blogging The majority will not make a living off blogging, some will.
-Time will tell how big the some market is, hundreds or hundreds of thousands.
+Time will tell how big the some market is, hundreds or hundreds of thousands, but there are other ways to make money quickly online with the use of digital coins similar to bitcoin.
 I’m going with the latter.”

 Meckler, always outspoken CEO of Jupiter Media: